opulo-inc/ohai/docs/v2-v3_spare_parts/vac-and-valve-set-v3/index.md

 5. Seal the roll together by using the exposed backside of the LumenPnP Vacuum Pump and Valve Set bag label as a tape

 	<img src="img/image18.webp" width="60%"/>

-6. Adhere a `build-number-sticker` to the completed `LumenPnP Vacuum Pump and Valve Set`

 !!!
 Success "LumenPnP Vacuum Pump and Valve Set [`SKU-0004-00`] Completed"